hoffmanap/housinggrowth/README.md

 A parcel-level analysis comparing new single-family construction across El Paso, Texas's four highest-growth suburban tracts against a second dataset covering the city's five historic central zip codes — looking at how much got built, how big, how dense, how it's priced, and how the new suburbs actually differ from the old core.

+---

 ## How it was made

-**Growth-area data:** Parcel-level property records for four high-growth El Paso tracts (79911, 79934, 79936, 79938), from [RentCast.io](https://www.rentcast.io).
+**Growth-area data:** Parcel-level property records for four high-growth El Paso tracts, from [RentCast.io](https://www.rentcast.io):

+- 79911 — Northwest: Upper Valley / Cimarron
+- 79934 — Northeast: Campo Del Sol / Sandstone Ranch / Mesquite Hills
+- 79936 — East-Central: Pebble Hills / Vista Real
+- 79938 — Far East: Tierra del Este

 17,113 single-family homes, built in one of two five-year windows this analysis is scoped to: 2010–2014 and 2020–2025.

 **Central-core data:** Parcel records for five historic central zips (79901, 79902, 79903, 79905, 79930), from [Regrid.com](https://www.regrid.com).
 817 parcels total, spanning a continuous build/renovation year from 2010–2024.
 670 (82%) are single-family (Regrid state use code `A1`); the remaining 147 (18%) are small multifamily structures — duplex through fourplex (`B1`–`B4`).